open-cloud/xos/xos/core/xoslib/ngXosLib/README.md

 Usage: `npm run apigen`

 This tool will automatically generate an angular resource file for each endpoint available in Swagger.

-_NOTE: endpoints are listed as an array `apiList` in `xos-resource-generator.js`.
-If a new endpoint is added, it should be added also to that list._

 ### Vendors